transcom/milmove_load_testing/README.md

 Using this interface, you can set the number of users to simulate and their hatch rate, then start and stop the test at will.
 For the host, you can enter a full URL address, or you can simply enter "local", "staging", or "experimental", and let the system set the URL as appropriate.

-You can also run the tests directly from the command line without the web interface. `make load_test_noweb` is the headless version of the `make load_test` command, and it also presets the number of users, their hatch rate, and a time limit for the test.

 **NOTE: Currently the system only functions in the local environment.
 You may try the other settings for fun, but don't expect them to work.**